Last update: 05 August 2020

 Carers Australia Provides Short-term counselling psychological support services for carers and their families.

 The Department of Health have put together a page about mental health and COVID-19.
 It provides information, resources and tips on maintaining good mental health during the crisis.

 Essential goods and services

-Some supermarkets, including Coles, Woolworths and some IGAs, are offering priority delivery or click and collect services for people unable to come into a store.
+Many supermarkets, including Coles, Woolworths and some IGAs, are offering priority delivery or click and collect services for people unable to come into a store.
 Most shops have stopped their community hours and have instead extended their shopping hours for everyone.
+Many stores have also reinstated product limits on popular items such as toilet paper.
 Check online or contact your local store directly for more information.

 Many pharmacies are offering free home delivery of prescriptions to vulnerable members of the community.
 Speak to your pharmacy to find out if they are offering this service.

 Phone 1800 007 007, Monday to Friday, 9.30 am – 4.30 pm

 The helpline provides free and confidential advice from professional financial counsellors.